 Tension, paradox, and apparent contradiction always require trust.
 We don't like trust, we like control.
 This was the essence of the serpent's appeal in the garden...you shall be like god -- in total charge of your life by -- knowing good and evil... i.e. you will no longer need to depend on God.
 He will no longer be necessary to help you figure out what is right or wrong, good or bad etc. That will be up to you now.
 You can make life work without him.

 How wrong we were and how right God was in his warning.
-We truly died i.e. broke away from the source of love and life...God himself, resulting in spiritual death which eventually led to physical death.
+We truly died i.e. broke away from the source of love and life...God himself, resulting in spiritual death which eventually led to physical death and ultimately to all the brokenness in the world we now see.

 So we tend to fall on one side or the other of truths held in tension.
 In so doing we miss the deeper truths and riches that lie within that tension.